fhirbase/fhirbase/README.md

 command, most likely `fhirbase` binary wasn't correctly placed inside `$PATH`.

-## Creating and initializing the database
+## Creating and initializing database

 Next step is to create database where we're going to store FHIR data.
 Again, we can use `psql` command-line client or some GUI client